sravikiran/AngularShoppingCart/README.md

 AngularShoppingCart
 ===================

 A sample Shopping cart application using Angular JS and Web API.
-This application is created for a blog series on <a href="http://sravi-kiran.blogspot.com">my blog</a>.
+This application is created for a series of posts on Angular JS on <a href="http://sravi-kiran.blogspot.com">my blog</a>.

+The series helps a beginner to understand importance of Angular JS and demonstrates usage of many useful features including unit testability.
 The series consists of following posts as of now:
 <ul>
 <li>
 <a target="_blank" href="http://sravi-kiran.blogspot.in/2013/02/EasyTwoWayDataBindingInHtmlPagesWithAngularJS.html">Easy two-way data binding in HTML pages with Angular JS</a>